 The Väyläfestival, at the end of June, is a multifaceted arts festival taking place in the Torne River Valley, an area surrounding the border between northern Finland and Sweden.
 Musicians and visual artists from Finland, Norway, and Sweden present a unique summit of the arts in the churches and culture venues of the heart of Lapland.

-And to end the summer – Sompiorock on September 6-7 in Savukoski.
+And to end the summer – Sompiorock, September 4-6 in Savukoski.

-Posio Fish Market Fair, July 13-14.
+Posio Fish Market Fair, in July.
 Traditional village market with food, music, dance and more!

-Cloudberry market of Ranua, August 3-4.
+Cloudberry market of Ranua, in August.
 Cloudberries, food, music and more!
 Traditional village markets held already for over 40 years.

-At Sompio’s Harvest Market, September 14 in Vuotso, Sodankylä, you can buy top quality local goods, watch interesting work demonstrations, listen to live music and get to know local producers.
+At Sompio’s Harvest Market, in September in Vuotso, Sodankylä, you can buy top quality local goods, watch interesting work demonstrations, listen to live music and get to know local producers.

 Sports & Outdoors

-Salla Midnight Trail Run & Orienteering, June 26 in Salla.
+Salla Midnight Trail Run & Orienteering, in June in Salla.
 Sprint under the Midnight Sun in the beautiful landscape of Sallatunturi and Ruuhitunturi.

-Midnight Sun Harness Races, June 29 in Sodankylä.
+Midnight Sun Harness Races, in June in Sodankylä.
 The races start late in the evening and continue until midnight.
 Giddy-up!

 Kemijoki Experience in July in Savukoski/Kemijärvi.
 Follow the flow of a No Ordinary river, paddling event covering 110 km from Savukoski to Kemijärvi, Eastern Lapland.